engellaboratory/engellab/content/people/join-us.md

 weight = 50  # Order that this section will appear.

 title = "Opportunities"
-subtitle = "_Join our research effort at Temple University_"
+subtitle = "_Join our research effort at Temple University School of Medicine_"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.